vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

 * These files contain information related to:
   * the specific k8s version,
-  * node images to use with (vsphere, aws, azure) for the matching k8s version,
+  * node images to use with the kubernetes provider(vsphere, aws, azure) for the matching k8s version,
   * add-ons specific components.

 [A sample TKR BoM file is available here.](example-boms/tkr-bom.yaml)

 ## Bundling BoM files into the TKG library

-* The TKG BoM file (and TKR BoM files) are decoupled from the Tanzu CLI and the CLI runtime library.
+* The TKG BoM file (and TKR BoM files) are decoupled from the Tanzu CLI and the TKG library(tkgctl).
 * Instead, the Tanzu CLI is compiled with a TKG Compatibility Image path (which is a build-time constant).
 At runtime, the CLI downloads this compatibility file and uses it to determine the location of the appropriate TKG/TKR BoM files (choosing the version that matches the version of the management-cluster plugin currently installed).
 The CLI then downloads the correct BoM files to the user's machine.
 [Reference.](../../../tkg/tkgconfigupdater/ensure.go)

 ### Why do we need a TKG Compatibility Image?